CognitiveVR/xrprivacyframework/readme.md

 ## Allowances

-- This agreement may be waived if you receive informed consent by the user in another method, such as written consent in an academic study.
+- This agreement may be waived if you receive informed consent by the user in another method, such as written consent in an academic study or via an employment agreement in the case of learning and development.
 Consider including a popup in XR informing your user that data is being recorded regardless
 - Customize UI visuals and controls for your application
 - Remove data sources agreements for invalid options (eg, the Oculus Quest doesn’t include any biometric sensors, so this option doesn’t need to be displayed)
 - You may **require** the user to agree with the hardware data source to continue using your app.
 This should not include any personally identifying information
-- You may save the agreement for a user.
-This agreement does not need to be accepted each session
+- You may save the agreement for a participant - this agreement does not need to be accepted each session

 # Supporting the Framework

-When a user is presented with the agreement, their choice should set certain flags in the application.
+When a participant is presented with the agreement, their choice should set certain flags in the application.
 Recording data should respect the flags set by the user’s choices.

-**Tools developers** (such as analytics, advertisement or machine learning companies) should build their SDKs to enable or disable collection of data respecting these flags.
+**Tools Developers** (such as analytics, advertisement or machine learning companies) should build their SDKs to enable or disable collection of data respecting these flags.

-**App developers** should ensure that the tools they are using correctly implement this standard.
+**App Developers** should ensure that the tools they are using correctly implement this standard.

 # Data Source Reference